Pathway to Success

 A student arriving on campus with a suitcase

-Starting Uni this Autumn?
+Starting Uni Soon?
 Let us help you get money ready.

-Whether you want to understand student finance, plan your budget, or make the most of your money from day one, we can offer support.
-Appointments are free, friendly, and designed to help you get a head start on your university journey.
-Discover more about what Money Hub Team offers.
+Whether you’d like to understand student finance, plan your budget, or learn how to make the most of your money from day one, the team can help.
+Support is free, friendly, and designed to give you a strong financial foundation as you start your studies.
+You can also explore more about what the Money Hub Team offers.

-To book an appointment, please call our Helpdesk on 01244 511550.
-Let them know you're a new student and you’d like to arrange a pre-arrival money appointment, and they’ll get you booked in.
+To arrange an appointment, please call the Student Services Helpdesk on 01244 511550.
+Let them know you’re a new student seeking money advice, and they’ll guide you through booking a suitable time.

 Important note: If your query relates to tuition fees, please email fees@chester.ac.uk